Microsoft Announces Windows 11: New UI, Productivity and Gaming Features

 Chief product officer Panos Panay called it "the Windows that brings you closer to the things you love."

-Windows 11 features a redesigned Start menu and button that are placed in the center of the taskbar.
+Windows 11 (see Windows 11: Everything You Need to Know) features a redesigned Start menu and button that are placed in the center of the taskbar.
 The menu acts more like a launcher, similar to what was first shown in early images and demos of Windows 10X.
 (Windows 10X was eventually cancelled and folded into this project).

 "Windows has always stood for sovereignty for creators and agency for consumers..."
 Nadella said.
 "With Windows 11, we have a renewed sense of Windows' role in the world."
 He positioned the new OS as an open system, the opposite of Apple's walled garden in an attempt to court developers.